CloudIOInc/statex/website/docs/introduction/getting-started.md

 ## Create React App

 StateX is a state management library for React, so you need to have React installed and running to use StateX.
-The easiest and recommended way for bootstrapping a React application is to use [Create React App](https://github.com/facebook/create-react-app#creating-an-app):
+The easiest and recommended way for bootstrapping a React application is to use <a href="https://github.com/facebook/create-react-app#creating-an-app" target="_blank">Create React App</a>

 ```shell
 npx create-react-app my-statex